Beluga caviar: Legality

 In 2005, the United States made it illegal to import beluga caviar and beluga sturgeon into the country, because of the animal's endangered status.
 However, caviar from beluga hybrid species are still for sale in the country.
 Many other countries allow for the import and export of beluga sturgeon caviar, as the fish has started making a comeback in recent years.
 Widespread farming and conservation efforts have allowed wild populations in the Caspian to redevelop.

 In July 2016, Sturgeon Aquafarms in Bascom, FL became the first and only facility in the world to obtain a permit exemption for the trade in beluga sturgeon and its caviar in the US.
 Since 2017, Sturgeon Aquafarms has assisted in beluga sturgeon repopulation efforts across the world by providing over ~160,000 fertilized beluga eggs to the Caspian Sea region.

 Service

 As with most caviars, beluga is usually handled with a caviar spoon made of mother of pearl, bone, or other nonmetallic material, as metal utensils are said to impart an unwelcome metallic taste to the delicate roe.
-Beluga caviar is usually served by itself on toast, unlike other less expensive caviars that can be served in a variety of ways, including hollowed and cooked new potatoes, on blini, or garnished with sour cream, crème fraîche, chopped onions, or minced hard boiled egg whites.
+Beluga caviar is usually served by itself on toast, unlike other less expensive caviars that can be served in a variety of ways, including hollowed and cooked new potatoes, on blini, or garnished with sour cream, crème fraîche, chopped onions and chopped hard boiled egg whites.
 These items can, however, be served with beluga as palate cleansers.